vladris/blog/2024/12/07/notes-on-authoring-tools.md

 Since I mentioned focused writing, here's a distraction-free experience in full screen mode (and some inspiring placeholder text) based on the same editor.
-Just start typing to see it work (might not work great on mobile):
+Just start typing to see it work:

 <div id="demo2" class="editor-wrapper"></div>